treeific/3D_Printer/z-stop/README.md

 This allows a z-stop to be mounted on the Switchwire.
 This provides the ability to do nozzle probing, and take take advantage of [auto z calibration](https://github.com/protoloft/klipper_z_calibration).
 I use this in combination with [:arrow_right: nozzle-scrub](/nozzle-scrub/)

-**:warning: Only Enderwire conversions are supported at this time**

 **:warning: Requires holes to be drilled in your Y Carriage**

 ## What else is needed